 Widdybank Fell is located in the heart of the North Pennines.
 It is home to two of the UK's most impressive waterfalls, High Force Falls and Cauldron Snout and the Pennine Way passes through the area.
 Snow falls on an average 50 days each year.

-The village of Eskdalemuir in Dumfries & Galloway is one of the most established weather stations in the UK with data going back over a hundred years.
-During the period 1981-2010, the village saw snow falling on an average 50 days each year.
+The village of Eskdalemuir in Dumfries and Galloway is one of the most established weather stations in the UK, with data going back over a hundred years.
+During the period 1981-2010, the village saw snow falling on an average of 50 days each year.

 Kinbrace is a tiny village in Sutherland in the Scottish Highlands.
 Due to its northerly, inland location, this station can record some very low temperatures.
 On 29 November 1985, the temperature did not get above -10.5 °C all day, the lowest November maximum temperature on record for the UK.